anthony1x6000/ROBLOX2016stylus/README.md

 #### Compatability
 I know this 100% works well on Chromium based browser such as [Brave](https://brave.com/) which is my main browser but I haven't tested it on FireFox since late 2020.
-Create an issue if you, well, find an issue with the compatability and I'll be sure to try and fix it.
+Create an issue if you, well, find an issue with compatability and I'll be sure to try and fix it.